Sorsogon-State-University-Bulan-Campus/bsit-2-2-2022-grp-9-galoso-et-al/README.md

        A 2nd-year college BSIT student at Sorsogon State University - Bulan Campus.

-       " Dance is the hidden language of the soul." - Martha Graham
+       "Dance is the hidden language of the soul." - Martha Graham

        Dancing, sewing, and draw are the things I love and enjoy doing. 💃